matuzo/HTMHell/hell/adventcalendar/2025/9/index.md

   </form>
 </dialog>

 Dialogs can give us both modal and non-modal variants, depending on how we open them.
-In the case of more than one dialog being opened, the most recently opened dialog will appear on top.
+In the case of more than one dialog being opened (assuming no close action happening on the previous dialogs), the most recently opened dialog will appear on top.

 ## Opening with JS